Emeli Sandé: 2013–2017: Long Live the Angels and community presence

-2019–present: Real Life and Let's Say for Instance
+2019–present: Real Life, Let's Say for Instance, and How Were We to Know

 On 12 April 2019, Emeli Sandé announced her third album, Real Life, out 7 June on Virgin/EMI/Universal Music, recorded following an intense personal journey of self-doubt and self-discovery.

 On 23 May 2019, the track "Extraordinary Being" from the upcoming album was released as the soundtrack for the film X-Men - Dark Phoenix.
 On 13 September 2019, Sandé released Real Life, her third studio album, anticipated by two promotional singles "Shine" and "You Are Not Alone".
 In the UK, the album debuted at number six on the Official Charts, with sales of 7,650 combined units, the lowest debut for the singer on the charts to date.

 In February 2021, Emeli Sande split from record label EMI and signed a contract with independent record label Chrysalis Records.
 On 16 September 2021, she released the video of the single "Family".
 On 26 October 2021, she published the duet with Jaykae "Look What You've Done".
 In January 2022 Sandé published the promotional single "Brighter Days" and announced that her fourth studio album Let's Say for Instance would be released on 6 May 2022.

+In 2023, Sandé released her fifth album, titled How Were We to Know to mostly positive reviews.